2joephillips/DPatterns/_posts/creational/2017-01-05-abstractfactory.md

 * Separate object creation from the decision of which object to create
 * Add new products and functionality without breaking Open Closed Principle

-The Abstract Factory defines a Factory Method that encapsulates the <code>new</code> operator and the concrete, platform-specific, product classes.
-Each "platform" is then modeled with a Factory derived class.
+The purpose of the Abstract Factory is to provide an interface for creating families of related objects, without specifying concrete classes.

 # Structure